kiddjsh/cygwinTinyWebServer/README.md

 Tiny assumes that the home directory for static content is its current directory, and that the home directory for executables is ./cgi-bin.
 Any URI that contains the string cgi-bin is assumed to denote a request for dynamic content.
 The default file name is ./home.html.

 The parse_uri function implements these policies.
 The function parses the URI into a file name and an optional CGI argument string.

---If the request is for static content (line 5), the function clears the CGI argument string (line 6) and then converts the URI into a relative Unix pathname such as ./index.html (lines 7– 8).
+---If the request is for static content, the function clears the CGI argument string and then converts the URI into a relative Unix pathname such as ./index.html.
---If the URI ends with a ‘/’ character (line 9), the function appends the default file name (line 10).
+---If the URI ends with a ‘/’ character, the function appends the default file name.
---If the request is for dynamic content (line 13), the function extracts any CGI arguments (lines 14–20) and converts the remaining portion of the URI to a relative Unix file name (lines 21–22).
+---If the request is for dynamic content, the function extracts any CGI arguments and converts the remaining portion of the URI to a relative Unix file name.

 ```c
 /*